gholler-sopra/hydrator-plugins/core-plugins/docs/RowDenormalizer-batchaggregator.md

 If namefield('attribute') or valuefield('value') is not present for a particular keyfield('id') value, then the denormalized output value for that namefield will be NULL.

-If user provides output field which is not present in the input record, then it will be considered as NULL.
+If the user provides output field which is not present in the input record, then it will be considered as NULL.

 Example
 -------
-The accelerator takes input records that have columns id, attribute, value, then denormalizes it on the basis of id, and finally returns a denormalized table according to the output schema specified by the user.
+The accelerator takes input records that have columns id, attribute, and value, then denormalizes it on the basis of id, and finally returns a denormalized table according to the output schema specified by the user.

     {
       "name": "RowDenormalizer",